 One of the many fun and free things to do on a cruise is the cabin crawl.
 Unfortunately as most European cruisers are unfamiliar with the concept of opening your cabin to complete strangers, though they probably wouldn’t mind sneeking around the cabin of other people, cabin crawls are rarely organized on European cruises.

-As we were travelling with friends and family onboard MSC Splendida, we decided to organize or own little cabin crawl and have a closer look at the rooms we were staying in.
+During our recent with MSC Cruises we were travelling with friends and family onboard MSC Splendida.
+We decided to organize or own little cabin crawl and have a closer look at the rooms we were staying in.

 While all of us stayed in balcony staterooms, our cabins could nevertheless be divided into three different “types”.
 While one couple was staying in an accessible stateroom, two others stayed in regular cabins.
 Although we also stayed in a regular balcony stateroom, we enjoyed the upgraded Fantastica ‘experience’.